apache/horaedb/docs/user-guide/src/about.md

-CeresDB is a timeseries database.
-However, CeresDB's goal is to handle both timeseries and analytic workloads compared with the traditional ones, which usually have a poor performance in handling analytic workloads.
+CeresDB is a timeseries database that aims to handle both timeseries and analytic workloads efficiently.

 # Motivation
 In the traditional timeseries database, the `Tag` columns (InfluxDB calls them `Tag` and Prometheus calls them `Label`) are normally indexed by generating an inverted index.
 However, it is found that the cardinality of `Tag` varies in different scenarios.
 And in some scenarios the cardinality of `Tag` is very high, and it takes a very high cost to store and retrieve the inverted index.
 On the other hand, it is observed that scanning+pruning often used by the analytical databases can do a good job to handle such these scenarios.